NVIDIA/NVFlare/docs/programming_guide/execution_api_type/client_api.rst

 and training scripts residing in separate processes.
 Communication between them is facilitated by either CellPipe (default) or FilePipe.

-When the training process involves either a single GPU or no GPUs, and the training script doesn't integrate third-party training systems, the in-process executor is preferable (when available in 2.5.0).
-For scenarios involving multi-GPU training or the utilization of external training infrastructure, opting for the Launcher executor might be more suitable.

 Choice of different Pipes
 =========================
-In the 2.5.x release, for most users, we recommend utilizing the default setting with the in-process executor (defaulting to memory-based data exchanges).
-Conversely, in the 2.4.x release, we suggest using the default setting with CellPipe for most users.
+We suggest using the default setting with CellPipe for most users.

 CellPipe facilitates TCP-based cell-to-cell connections between the Executor and training script processes on the local host.
 The term cell represents logical endpoints.
 This communication enables the exchange of models, metrics,